klyte45/quero-ser-clickbus/testes/backend-developer/solution/README.md

 * **spring.datasource.password** - for password
 * **spring.datasource.driverClassName** - to change the driver type (use *org.h2.Driver* for H2 DB)

-An example of h2 configuration values can be found at test's `application.yml` file
+### An example of h2 configuration line command:

+`java -jar .\places-0.0.1-SNAPSHOT.jar --spring.datasource.driverClassName="org.h2.Driver" --spring.datasource.url="jdbc:h2:mem:db;DB_CLOSE_DELAY=-1" --spring.datasource.username="sa" --spring.datasource.password="sa"`

 You also can use any other line command features supported by SpringBoot.